cerner/fhir.cerner.com/content/millennium/dstu2/diagnostic/diagnostic-report.md

 ## Overview

-The DiagnosticReport resource typically provides a textual set of information and interpretation after performing a diagnostic service or procedure such as a Radiology or Pathology report.
+The DiagnosticReport resource provides a set of information and interpretation following a diagnostic service or procedure such as a Radiology, Pathology, or Cardiology report.
+The DiagnosticReport resource will produce information about the diagnostic report itself and about the subject.

+The information produced can include a mix of textual reports, images, and codes, depending on the type(s) of diagnostic services being retrieved.
 This resource currently only supports Radiology reports in the presented form of either PDF or HTML.

 The following fields are returned if valued: